tzehon/tzehon.github.io/_posts/2022-01-15-gke-hpa-istio.markdown

 ---
 layout: post
-title:  "Configure HPA to autoscale with Istio metrics"
+title:  "Configure HPA to autoscale with Istio metrics on GKE"
 date:   2022-01-15 18:45:10 +0800
 categories: istio
 ---